Supplement: ODE Plugin Explanation¶

 forceSensorFeedbacks.resize(forceSensors.size());

-// Secures an area for storing data according to the number of force sensors.
+// Allocate storage area for the number of force sensors.

 for(size_t i=0; i < forceSensors.size(); ++i){